 After high school, it was off to college at the University of Wisconsin-La Crosse to become something "respectable".
 I had to sell my horse and that nearly broke my heart.
 I missed riding so terribly that I started lessons with Lois Heyerdahl across the river in La Crescent, Minnesota.
 I never wanted to do anything that didn’t involve horses, so I finally left La Crosse for UW-River Falls and enrolled in the pre-vet program.
 In the ‘70s UW-Madison did not have a vet school, and the only way I could afforded college was with instate tuition.
 The U-M Minneapolis had reciprocity for only 16 students, so getting accepted into the program was a crap shoot.
 The barn manager position opened up at the farm where I grew up, so I moved out there and began training.

 I trained and showed horses and managed that stable and a few others for years until I purchased my own farm in Greenville, WI.
 I had 25 borders, gave lessons and trained there until 2000.
-With our second child on the way, my husband and I bought the family farm in De Pere, WI and have been here ever since.
+With our second child on the way, my husband and I bought his family farm in De Pere, WI and have been here ever since.

 We boarded a few horses at the beginning and grew to a 40-horse stable.
-I watched owners struggle with issues like arthritis, navicular, stringhalt, heaves, and laminitis in their horses.
-There were many other ailments that came with age, and it was always heartbreaking to watch the horses suffer, and the emotional and financial struggle their owners went through.
+I watched owners struggle with issues that came with age in their horses.
+It was hard to watch the emotional and financial struggle their owners went through.